dmuneras/pkcs7-cryptographer/README.md

 - `sign_and_encrypt`
 - `decrypt_and_verify`

-Read the following example to get a better undertanding:
+Read the following examples to get a better undertanding:

+### Using bare PKCS7::Cryptographer

 ```ruby